mweel1/usa_high_level/USA-Internet/index.md

 ## DNS Requirements

-- The DNS system will track all requests made for the directory service, and provide them as an open API as logs in anonymous format.
+- The DNS system will track all requests made for the directory service, and provide them as an open API as logs in anonymous format if the domain owner chooses.
+Otherwise their domain name can be provided.
 - All DNS logs with the personal profile URL will be sent to the National Security Agency where jurisdictions can request details with proper approvals.
 - No caching of DNS records is allowed on clients when using the usa: prefix.
 - No IP addresses can be entered using the prefix domain usa: operating system.
-- When registering certain domain names and valid license is required.
-For example a .hair-salon would have at least one barber license available to register this business type.
+- When registering certain domain names a valid license is required for users in certain cases.
+For example a .hair-salon would have at least one barber license available to register the business type.
 - All domains registered would have to be in a domain zone location.
 This could be at any jurisdiction.
 For example, duckduckgo.com might be registered at a federal level, where a coffee shop would be associated locally to a city.

 ## Web Application Requirements